xmatters/xm-labs-xMatters-Post-Daily-On-Call-to-Chat-Ops/README.md

 - Provides an input for the number of on call resources you would like to post to chat ops tool for each group.
 - Wait times and escalation types are included between each on call resource.
 - Nested groups with multiple shifts will have shift info included inline.
 - Can handle empty groups, empty shifts, and groups with no shifts.
+- Include (optionally) a users device in the chat ops message.